Karyn Esser, PhD

 About Karyn Esser

 My lab has pioneered research on the role of circadian rhythms and the circadian clock mechanism in skeletal muscle homeostasis and systemic health.
 We have defined that the muscle clock is necessary for maintenance of muscle function (i.e. strength) and metabolic flexibility with a key role regulating glucose metabolism.
-We have shown that the phase settings of the muscle clock are uniquely sensitive to the time of muscle contractions/exercise and occur in the absence of changes in the central clock.
-These discoveries have led to the potential for exercise timing as a therapeutic strategy to support muscle clock function in chronic diseases.
+Our current research directions include questions about the role of the muscle clock in aging and chronic diseases and the potential for targeting the muscle clock through chronotherapeutic approaches to improve muscle and system health.
+Our therapeutic approaches include use of scheduled exercise to enhance muscle clock function with aging, use of AAV approaches to boost clock function in models of chronic disease.

 Teaching Profile